 Renal mass biopsy is highly reliant on the skillset of the radiologist performing the biopsy and on the pathologist reviewing the tissue obtained from the biopsy.
-Most of the large series reporting results of renal mass biopsy are from experienced academic centres with highly trained individuals performing and reviewing the renal mass biopsies.21 Many smaller centres do not have access to such highly specialized individuals and argue that the high degree of accuracy quoted in these large series lacks external generalizability.
-In 2019, the Kidney Cancer Research Network of Canada met to develop a consensus statement on the role of renal mass biopsy for physicians and patients across Canada.
-12 During this meeting, the unknown target for accuracy of renal mass biopsies for each centre was highlighted as a significant limitation in the available literature.
-Questions have also been raised about the centralization of renal mass biopsy to centres of excellence who are able to obtain high levels of sensitivity and specificity while minimizing complications.
+Most of the large series reporting results of renal mass biopsy are from experienced academic centers with highly trained individuals performing and reviewing the renal mass biopsies.21 Many smaller centers do not have access to such highly specialized individuals and argue that the high degree of accuracy quoted in these large series lacks external generalizability.
+In 2019, the KCRNC met to develop a consensus statement on the role of renal mass biopsy for physicians and patients across Canada.12 During this meeting, the unknown target for accuracy of renal mass biopsies for each center was highlighted as a significant limitation in the available literature.
+Questions have also been raised about the centralization of renal mass biopsy to centers of excellence that are able to obtain high levels of sensitivity and specificity while minimizing complications.
 Our decision analysis model directly answers the questions posed by these kidney cancer experts.
 In the two-way sensitivity analyses for an index patient with a baseline risk of a cancerous SRM of 80%, the benchmark sensitivity of renal mass biopsy is 77%.
 The specificity of renal mass biopsy had less of an impact on the preferred strategy when a range of 50-100% was assessed in a two-way sensitivity analysis with the prevalence of cancer.
-Thus, centres should aim to optimize the sensitivity of renal mass biopsy to ensure the results are impactful for patients even if improving sensitivity results in a decreased specificity.
-Centres that are unable to obtain a renal mass biopsy sensitivity rate of at least 77% should refer patients to centre of excellence and/or should invest in training individuals in this skill set to meet this benchmark.
+Thus, centers should aim to optimize the sensitivity of renal mass biopsy to ensure the results are impactful for patients even if improving sensitivity results in a decreased specificity.
+Centers that are unable to obtain a renal mass biopsy sensitivity rate of at least 77% should refer patients to center of excellence and/or should invest in training individuals in this skill set to meet this benchmark.